KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 - What you can do:
   - Use standardised technology and available software
+    - EXAMPLE OF STANDARDISED tehcnology
   - Provide your data to repositories in their preferred format
+    - EXPLAIN WHERE TO FIND THIS
   - **Create rich metadata**
 ---